 Furnas

 Furnas is probably one of the most interesting and mysterious places we have been to.
-While the rest of the island tells you “slow down, easy-going!”, this is the bubbling, steaming, constantly active part of the island.
+While the rest of the island tells you “slow down, easy-going”, this is the bubbling, steaming, constantly active part of the island.
 And let’s be clear, it’s nature here that is active, thanks to the geothermal activity in this area.
 Apart from that, Furnas is surprisingly casual, seemingly indifferent to the fact that it is one of the most unique places in the world.
 Don’t get us wrong, you will find more hotels and restaurants here than anywhere else on the island and the town attracts many tourists daily – but if anywhere else in the world you would have a place nestled inside the crater of a dormant volcano, with thermal pools and mineral springs, they would let you know about it with souvenir shops and big billboard signs.
 Fortunately, you will find none of this in Furnas.

 There are many things to do here: we spent our day wandering through the village, before relaxing in the Poça da Dona Beija thermal pools.
 On a different day, we came back to discover Terra Nostra Park with its gorgeous botanical garden and the biggest thermal pool in the Azores.
+For even more ideas on what to do in Furnas, check out this helpful guide by our friends Anxious and Travelling, where they share their experience and plenty of practical tips for visiting the area.

 Parque Natural da Ribeira dos Caldeirões

-This place is a true jewel!
+Parque Natural da Ribeira dos Caldeirões is a true jewel!
 Think jungle feels with a stunning high waterfall and a lush green forest around, while it all remains super accessible.
 This means, you don’t have to walk far to see the main waterfall, but it is actually just across the street from the parking lot.
 After you have wandered around for a bit (most of the ways that seem to go deeper into the forest are private or only accessible for group tours), it is time to explore the other side.
 For this, cross the street and follow the route down, where you will pass a small café and reach more walking paths.
-We followed the paths until the end, where stairs are leading down a forest way.
+We followed the trails until the end, where stairs are leading down a forest way.
 According to google maps, there was an other waterfall at the end of it, but after +/- 20min walking, the path turned muddier and more and more inaccessible, so we decided to turn around.
 However, even without the hiking option, you can spend a few hours at the park, just by walking around, taking pictures and sitting down to enjoy the peaceful scenery.

 Farol do Arnel